Addison Brown: Personal life and death

 Brown met his first wife, Mary Chadwick Barrett, in 1846 at Bradford Academy, near West Newbury, as he studied to prepare for college.
 Together they studied astronomy, in which she excelled.
 Informally engaged since his days at Amherst, they married on January 1, 1856, when financially able to maintain a household.
-She was an invalid before their marriage.
+She was disabled by illness before their marriage.
 Notwithstanding various cures meeting with mixed success, her physical and mental condition worsened until her death in 1887.

 In July 1893, Brown married Helen Carpenter Gaskin, a botany teacher at the New York Normal College, which later became Hunter College.
 He was in his 60s; she was considerably younger.
 One newspaper report stated that the bride was said to be attractive and charming: "Not a little romance is connected with their courtship."
 Others described surprise that Brown, active in numerous elite New York social clubs, managed to keep the impending wedding secret.
 The couple pursued joint scientific interests, and had three sons and a daughter.